kythe/kythe/kythe/typescript/SCHEMA.md

 ```

 where `$PART` is a component of the enclosing declaration scope and `#type` is
-appended to the signature of type declarations. `SyntaxKind`s that are type
+appended to the signature of types. `SyntaxKind`s that are types are:
-declarations are:

 -   `ClassDeclaration` (also a value)
 -   `EnumDeclaration` (also a value)